NFL To Demand Cowboys Owner Reimburse Legal Fees, Reports Say

 The Cowboys declined to comment to news organizations, as did the NFL.

 In December at a league meeting in Irving, Texas, Goodell received a five-year contract extension.
-Most of the owners supported the terms which provide Goodell the possibility of earning as much as $200 million.
+Most of the owners supported the terms, which provide Goodell the possibility of earning as much as $200 million.

 Also at that meeting, Goodell and Jones tried to make nice in front of the cameras — they were shown walking together.
 At a news conference, with the Cowboys owner in the room, Goodell said he didn't take Jones' objections to the extension personally.